 Can you believe that?

-Nowadays we can simply undo the effect, or just dial it back a bit if we want..
+The digital world of making music SIGNIFICANTLY outweighs the old analog world, as we can now save and undo/redo the effect, or just dial it back a bit if we want..

 Making Beats vs. Recording Songs

 There is a difference between making beats and recording songs.

 Recording songs requires more equipment like microphones.. but also more skill, as you actually NEED to know to play the instrument or sing well.
 Since you are recording, you need to capture that skill perfectly.
 (Your recording environment also matters a lot, otherwise your recording can be echoy!)

 Also.. if you have poor recording equipment, you can be faced with noise, buzzing, or unwanted noise from the environment.. in other words, recording requires some extra money, time, effort, and skill.
 It’s really easy to create a good song from an awesome recording, but hard to turn a poor recording into an awesome song.